sriram-c/phrase-alignment/README.md

 NMT translations of each English sentence has to be kept in the folder 'uniq-hnd-translation' For the format please see the sample files kept inside the folder.

+Example file is in the folder:

+uniq-hnd-translation/0001-wx

 ##### NMT translations of English groups/chunks:

 English sentences need to be break down to groups/chunks and should be given the NMT for translation to Hindi.
 These group/chunks translation should be kept inside folder 'eng-hnd-grp-translations'.
 For the format please see the sample files kept inside the folder.

+Example file is in the  folder:

+eng-hnd-grp-translation/0001

 ##### Root dictionary for Hindi words:

 The file 'hnd_root_list' contains the root dictionary of each Hindi word present in the translated output.
 To get the root list the tool will be shared separately.

+Example file : hnd_root_list

 ## To Run